aarishpatelll/EditREADME/README.md

 * A list of jobs that are currently hiring
 * Links to About Us page, Terms and Conditions, and Privacy Policy

+## Resources Used
+Menu Icons from Icons8 - https://icons8.com/